ioanmeri/js-concepts/03-Closures.md

 printName() // Kyle
 ```

-The entrire JS file is one scope.
+The entire JS file is one scope.
 The function is another scope.

-> Every scope has access to everything outside of it's scope.
+> Every scope has access to everything outside of its scope.

-The function has access to everything inside outer file!
+The function has access to everything inside the outer file!
 ```
 const myName = 'Kyle'